python-ldap/python-ldap/Doc/reference/ldapurl.rst

 This module parses and generates LDAP URLs.
 It is implemented in pure Python and does not rely on any  non-standard modules.
 Therefore it can be used stand- alone without  the rest of the python-ldap package.
-Compatibility note: This module has been solely tested on Python 2.x and above.

 .. seealso::